MLIR

 operation ::= `tensor.collapse_shape` $src $reassociation attr-dict `:` type($src) `into` type($result)

-The tensor.collapse_shape op produces a new tensor with a smaller rank whose sizes are a reassociation of the original src.
+The tensor.collapse_shape op produces a new tensor of lower (or equal) rank whose dimension sizes are a reassociation of the original src dimensions.

-A reassociation is defined as a continuous grouping of dimensions and is represented with an array of DenseI64ArrayAttr attribute.
+A reassociation is defined as a continuous grouping of dimensions and is represented by an array of DenseI64ArrayAttr attribute.
+The reassociation maps are applied to the operand shape to obtain the result shape.

 // Dimension collapse (i, j) -> i' and k -> k'